building-for-fun/fountainCms/README.md

 # <img src="assets/logo.png" alt="FountainCMS Logo" width="48" height="48" style="vertical-align:middle;"> FountainCMS Monorepo

-This repository is organized as a monorepo for the FountainCMS ecosystem, containing both frontend (React) and backend (Node.js/Express) codebases.
+This repository is organized as a monorepo for the FountainCMS ecosystem, containing both frontend (React) and backend (NestJS) codebases.

 ## Structure